acrogecko/diamond/README.md

 ## Approach

-Time to turn something in, although I could gold-plate the heck out of this...
+Time to turn something in...

 I chose Diamond `DMDcoin` because there was some existing work on dockerizing the build.
 It was a starting point...
-I had also expected to switch over to `litecoin` to get a smaller blockchain and quicker initialization.
-Chasing and working around several bugs burned a lot of time that could have gone to that.
+Chasing and working around several bugs burned a lot of time that could have gone toward experimenting with other coin daemons.
+Currently, the Docker build in this repository clones the original coin daemon source code from another repo.
+I would expect to use a direct fork of the deamon code into this project's sources if I do further work on it.

-I used components that I knew would fit into a CD pipeline but didn't provide the pipeline.
-So, the developer uses Maven for building deployment artifacts (including the Docker image) and Ansible is used for the host configuration and application deployment.
-The Maven artifacts are registered to a JFrog Artifactory Cloud instance and the Docker images ended up in an AWS ECS (Docker) registry.
-I would likely move the Docker registry to Artifactory as well.
-For end-to-end orchestration, I would have chosen Jenkins V2 (using Pipeline).
+I used components that I knew would fit into a CD pipeline but didn't provide the pipeline orchestration.
+So, the developer uses Maven for building the versioned artifacts (e.g. application components and deployment packages).
+In this project, the Docker image is one of the Maven artifacts.
+The Maven artifacts are registered in a JFrog Artifactory Cloud instance and the Docker image ends up in an AWS ECS (Docker) registry.
+I would likely move the Docker registry to Artifactory as well to put all production artifacts in the same place (and using the same auth/e/o).

+The deployment artifact (diamond-ansible-deploy) contains the commands and Ansible configuration to setup the host and install/run the application container.
+For what it's worth, when using an end-to-end orchestration system (i.e. Jenkins V2 using Pipeline), both Maven and Ansible would be invoked from the pipeline.

 ## Developer Requirements